 Bells and Colourful Collars

 We often hear people say their cat has a bell on its collar to warn the birds.
 We hate to be the bearer of bad news, but bells don’t work.
+In fact, they have been proven ineffective at stopping predation by domestic cats.
 Cats are too stealthy, and birds often don’t hear the bell.
 In addition, bells advertise your cat’s whereabouts to larger animals like foxes or coyotes.
 Colourful collars that are large and obvious work a little better, but still aren’t perfect and certainly won’t stop you cat from hunting other wildlife like reptiles or amphibians.

 In discussing letting pet cats outdoors we sometimes hear people say “my cat is too old to hunt the birds”, “it never leaves my yard” or “my cat just likes to watch the birds at my feeders.”
 This is simply not true.
 While your cat is probably the cutest and most lovely cat out there, through no fault of his own, he is also a predator.
 Let’s be real here, you’re not going to be able to watch your cat while outdoors for the entire time and just because kitty stays in your yard most of the time doesn’t mean this is always the case.
 Also, during the spring and summer months (the months when cats would enjoy the outdoors the most) birds are nesting and baby birds are around.
 Predators like cats may drive a bird off its nest to the determent of its babies or the cat may predate the entire nest of baby birds.
 On a recent documentary on cats and birds, a camera on the collar of a cat revealed the cat predating an entire nest of babies warblers.
 In short, while you may know your cat well, it still impossible to know exactly what it’s doing outdoors.

 If Your Going to Continue Letting Your Cat Outdoors, Don’t Feed the Birds